 At MIT, installed web browser certificates as well as two-factor authentication called Duo are required to access all secure websites.
 Immediately after you have created your MIT Kerberos account, you should register for Duo.
 After you have registered for Duo, you will be able to install browser certificates that will grant you access to many secure sites, such as Housing.
 Further information about each of these steps, can be found at ist.mit.edu/students.

 Incoming Graduate students must meet certain eligibility requirements, such as completing proper medical forms and meeting immigration requirements, in order to receive an MIT ID card.
-If these eligibility requirements have been met, incoming graduate students should visit the MIT Card Office in the basement of the Stratton Student Center (W20-021) to receive an MIT ID card.
+If these eligibility requirements have been met, incoming graduate students should visit the MIT Card Office in the Atlas Service Center (E17-106) to receive an MIT ID card.
 You will need to present a valid picture ID (a driver’s license, passport, etc.) when requesting an MIT ID card.
 For more information, please visit the MIT Card Services website at mit.edu/semo/card.

 Health Insurance and Medical Services

 MIT requires that incoming students submit a medical history and document immunity against certain infectious diseases.
 Medical Report Forms need to be submitted before registering for classes and can be found online at medical.mit.edu/faqs/medical-report-form.